 Check back with us for details on the upcoming Fall 2022 event coming in November 2022.

 The Institute of Medicine of Chicago(IOMC) was awarded a two-year grant to develop a mentoring and networking program for Black and Latino male medical or dental students currently enrolled in accredited four-year medical or dental schools and universities.* The Otho S.A.
 Sprague Memorial Institute is providing a funding grant to develop this program.
 IOMC is committed to this initiative and is proud to receive this grant.

 Graduation rates have decreased in Black and Latino male medical and dental students since 1917.

 Black and Latino female medical and dental graduation rates have increased over the past few years.
-The results are excellent news.
-Now, let's focus on a pending problem- the decreasing number of Black and Latino male physicians and dentists.
+These results are excellent news.
+Now, let's focus on a pending problem- the decreasing number of Black and Latino male physician and dental graduates.

 In addition to successful graduation, IOMC hopes the students will begin to understand the importance of their chosen careers in healthcare and oral health fields and assist in educating underserved populations in Chicago and its surrounding area in disease prevention.

 In 2021, Black doctors made up about 5% of the US physician workforce, and African Americans make up 13% of the US population.
 [2020 Equity Study by the Illinois Board of Higher Education].